pratzlaff/e0102/README.md

 ```

 Note which detectors are used for each ObsID, and add them to
-`data/obsids/[is].lst`, as appropriate.
+`data/obsids/[is]3.lst`, as appropriate.
 If any are split,
 define a new combination in `data/combine/[is]3`.

-Create new background region files for each new ObsID in `data/reg/bkg`.
+For each new ObsID, create a background region file in `data/reg/bkg`.
 This is easiest done by copying an existing region file from a similar
-detector position, find the appropriate evt2 file,
+detector position, then find the appropriate evt2 file,
 ```
 obsid=12345
 evt2=$(\ls $datadir/$obsid/repro/acisf${obsid}_repro_evt2.fits)
 bkgreg=data/reg/bkg/${obsid}_bkg.reg
 srcreg=data/reg/src.reg
 ```
-then edit the region file while continually re-running
+and finally, edit the region file while continually re-running
 ```
 ds9 \
   "$evt2" \